 Where does Floyd Mayweather live?

-Mayweather has spent recent years living in Las Vegas, but most recently he purchased a $25.5 million house located in Beverly Hills, California.
+Mayweather has spent recent years living in Las Vegas, but in September 2017 he purchased a $25.5 million house located in Beverly Hills, California.
 Floyd Mayweather house just steps away from the famous Beverly Hills Hotel was purchased in September 2017 after he defeated MMA fighter Conor McGregor in the world’s most anticipated fight of the year.

 He certainly wasted no time in spending the winning big bucks!
 He also splashed an incredible $500,000 on decorating the interior.